 - Has a formalized buying process- The purchasing process involves following the organization’s protocol and the complete chain of command

-What is Consumer Markets?
+What are Consumer Markets?

 This is a market whereby businesses or producers sell their products or services directly to the final consumers.
-Marketing in consumer markets involves dividing the consumers into markets and targeting them according to their likes, interests, dislikes, values, and opinions.
+Marketing in consumer markets involves dividing consumers into markets and targeting them according to their likes, interests, dislikes, values, and opinions.

 Characteristics of Consumer Market